VEuPathDB/packer-ebrc/centos-7/README.md

 Converts `x86_64-virtualbox-puppet` OVF to Vagrant box with EBRC WDK-based web development support.
 Creates `builds/vagrant/virtualbox/centos-7-64-virtualbox-web.box`.
-A `post-processor` step uploads the box to EBRC's box server and registers it in the `webdev.json`.
+A `post-processor` step uploads the box and updated `webdev.json` to EBRC's box server.

 The provisioning in `x86_64-virtualbox-web.json` includes a run of `bin/export_ebrc_puppet` to obtain Puppet manifests for EBRC server